jxu71748/f1_de_pipeline/README.md

 docker compose down --volumes --remove-orphans
 ```

-#### 2. Build custom image with Spark support
+#### 2. Build custom Airflow image with Spark, PostgreSQL, Kaggle support
-This will build the Airflow image with OpenJDK + Spark pre-installed:
+This builds the Airflow image with all tools pre-installed and ready to go:
+- OpenJDK + Spark (for PySpark data transformation)
+- PostgreSQL (Airflow metadata DB)
+- Kaggle CLI (to download datasets)
+- GCS credentials (for uploading data to Google Cloud)
+- Local volume mounts for raw_data, transformed Parquet files, and DAGs

 ```bash
 docker compose build
 ```
+This may take a few minutes the first time.
+Once built, you can launch with `docker compose up -d`.

 #### 3. Initialize Airflow database and create admin user
 ```bash